rmakki/retrofire/README.md

  BUT!!!

-3- You are allergic to boiler plate code and you wished if there is a java wrapper to the above Firebase REST api using Retrofit and okhttp under the hood that makes your Http calls easier to write, read, and debug
+3- You are allergic to boiler plate code and you wished if there is a java wrapper to the above Firebase REST api that makes your Http calls easier to write, read, and debug

 If you agree with 1 + 2 + 3 then Retrofire is for you!